s3dev/pdvalidate/docs/source/pandas-validation/quickstart.rst

 This guide gives you a brief introduction on how to use pandas-validation.
 The library contains three core functions that let you validate values in a pandas Series.
-The examples shown below will help you get started.
+The examples below will help you get started.
 If you want to know more, I suggest that you have a look at the :ref:`API reference<api>`.

 * :ref:`validate-dates`
 * :ref:`validate-numbers`